JupiterOne-Archives/docs-old/docs/person-team-relationship.md

-# Mapping Person Entities to a Team Entity
+# Creating `Team` entities and mapping team members

-This guide walks through the process of mapping Person(s) entities (already integrated via SSO/IdP providers) to a custom Team.
+This guide walks through the process of creating `Team` entities and mapping team members to the `Person` entities (that are already integrated via SSO/IdP providers) to each team.

+This can be accomplished by uploading a JSON/YAML document containing the `Team` entities either via the JupiterOne app UI or the platform API.

 ## UI